 Imaging Sciences - Morehead State University’s Department of Imaging Sciences offers the nationally-accredited programs, hands-on clinical skills and knowledge to pursue an exciting, cutting-edge healthcare career after you graduate.
 As a student, you will gain hands-on experience with the latest imaging technologies, and the faculty is among the most highly credentialed in the nation and is dedicated to student success.
 As with the MLS program at UK some of the courses may strealine with the UKPAS prerequisite courses, however additional prerequisites may need to be taken.
 Also, the patient contact and clinical experience will meet the UKPAS requirement.

 In order to study as a physician assistant student as well as to practice as a certified physician assistant, it is vital that individuals meet certain minimum capabilities for observation, communication, sensory and motor function and coordination, intellectual capabilities and behavioral attributes.
-These minimum capabilities are described in the program's Technical Standards.

 The UKPA Program will not allow a substitution for the Developmental Psychology requirement (i.e., Abnormal Psychology).
 The course must cover the entire lifespan, child through adult, in order to meet the requirement.
 Some institution's courses cover the entire lifespan and others may have two separate courses (i.e., child/adolescent lifespan and adult lifespan), in which both courses must be taken to meet the requirement.
 If you are unable to find the equivalency in UK's Transfer Equivalency database, then a copy of the course syllabi must be submitted to Julia Berry for review.